pepetra97/Terraform-Practice/README.md

 ### Clone the repository

-Clone this repository to your local machine using the following command:
+For practicing feel free to clone this repository to your local machine and have fun :)